PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 Explanation on how to complete each step is listed below

 1. Prepare expenditure justification form
-2. Update the lab travle expense tracker
+2. Update the lab travel expense tracker
 3. Send receipts and expenditure justification to Sharon Liu for pre-review
 4. Incorporate feedback and submit receipts and expenditure justification via CONCUR
 5. You will receive notice if it has been approved via email

 ## Prepping the Expenditure Justification Reports
 For each expenditure you must first prepare the standardized Expenditure Justification report.
 It is STRONGLY encouraged to use a previously approved justification report examples to avoid multiple rounds of rejection and revision.
 Prior examples can be found on PennBox (you can ask Lia to be shared on the CONCUR folder).
 It is encouraged to retain as much wording from previously approved documents as possible while maintaining accuracy.
-A blank copy of the expenditure justification form can be found [here](https://www.med.upenn.edu/ggeb/assets/user-content/Financial%20Forms/penn-a21-form.pdf), but again editing apreviously-approved example is far preferred to starting from a blank copy.
+A blank copy of the expenditure justification form can be found [here](https://www.med.upenn.edu/ggeb/assets/user-content/Financial%20Forms/penn-a21-form.pdf), but again editing a previously-approved example is far preferred to starting from a blank copy.

 ### Fill Out Expenditure Form